angelaap/DNA_monitOki/README.md

 ## Biological data analysis

 This is an example of our workflow.
+This image was taken from the [Gibbons lab github] (https://github.com/Gibbons-Lab/isb_course_2021).
+This repository includes great resources for learning about **Amplicon Sequence Analysis with Qiime2**

 ![our workflow](https://github.com/Gibbons-Lab/isb_course_2021/raw/main/docs/16S/assets/steps.png)